 Daintily alights Elaine…

-Alongside Betjeman the poet is Betjeman the campaigner, and again his work is far from that of a good natured, bumbling dabbler.
+Then alongside Betjeman the poet is Betjeman the campaigner, and again his work is far from that of a good natured, bumbling dabbler.

 Three ghosts (who) inhabit all English churches.
 They linger in every arcade, peep from every gallery and flit across every monument.
 They are those of John Betjeman, Alec Clifton-Taylor and Nikolaus Pevsner.

 The work of George Gilbert Scott, 207 metres long and seventy metres wide, supported by 850 cast iron pillars and covered by an arched glass ceiling, the train shed at St. Pancras station is the acme of high Victorian secular architecture.
-When it opened in 1876 the hotel had been the first to have electric lifts, “ascending chambers”, flushing lavatories, and revolving doors.
+When it opened in 1876 the hotel was the first to have electric lifts, “ascending chambers”, flushing lavatories, and revolving doors.
 In the 1890s the Ladies’ Drawing Room became the first Ladies’ Smoking Room in London.
 But when it closed in the 1930s it still had only five bathrooms for three hundred bedrooms.
 It became railway offices, then after bomb damage during the war it stood empty.
 In the 1960s both the station and the hotel were scheduled for demolition.

 Their survival was ensured after Betjeman led the fight to prevent their destruction and they became grade 1 listed buildings in 1967.But the station was in decline as more of the north bound trains made Euston their terminus, and the hotel remained empty.
-In the 1990s the exterior was restored and organised tours enabled us to see the magnificence which lay within beneath the layers of dust and dirt.
-Plaster ceilings, Minton tiles, worn Wilton carpets, faded wallpaper and murals, metal work, granite and stone columns, and the breath takingly magnificent curving grand stair beneath the cerulean blue ceiling spangled with gold stars.
+In the 1990s English Heritage restored the exterior, and organised tours enabled us to see the magnificence which lay within beneath the layers of dust and dirt.

 Salvation came in the form of Eurostar which since 2007 has operated out of St. Pancras.
 The station was renovated, and in 2011 the hotel reopened with 244 rooms – en suite – and sixty-eight apartments.
+The breathtaking grand stair once again curves up beneath the cerulean ceiling spangled with gold stars.

-Betjeman died in 1984, too soon to see the magnificently restored station and hotel, but his statue stands, gazing up in delighted wonder at the glass ceiling of the train shed, and conveniently located for the champagne bar.
+Betjeman died in 1984, too soon to see the magnificently restored station and hotel, but his statue stands, gazing up in delighted wonder at the glass ceiling of the train shed – and conveniently located for the champagne bar.
 Raise a glass to him when you travel this way; he saved something splendid for us all.

 Statue of Betjeman gazing up at the glass ceiling of the train shed, Saint Pancras